-Within the framework of the Bachelor and Master Studio Constructed Natures, the Chair of City and Living will host a second colloquium on the morning of January 18. iDA Architects from Zurich will present the new greenhouse for the Botanical Garden in Grüningen, which is oriented in its structure to the surrounding vegetation.
-Sophie von Schwerin, associate at Ganz Landschaftsarchitekt*innen in Zurich and lecturer at the University of Applied Sciences of Eastern Switzerland, talks about her dissertation on the Berggarten in the context of botanical gardens.
-Johannes Kuehn, partner of the Berlin office Kuehn Malvezzi, will present two works that are characterized by their function as greenhouses in symbiotic relationships with other typologies.
-Lars Ruge, landscape architect and office manager of Vogt Landschaftsarchitekten in Zurich, will use the Masoala Rainforest Hall at Zurich Zoo, completed in 2003, to demonstrate how closed environments with artificial climates provide access to other realities.
-Afterwards we would like to discuss with our guests and talk about the connections and interactions of natures and constructions.
+As part of the Bachelor's and Master's degree course Constructed Natures, the Chair of City and Living is organizing a second colloquium on the morning of 18 January. idA Architects from Zurich will present the new greenhouse for the botanical garden in Grüningen, the structure of which is based on the surrounding vegetation.
+Sophie von Schwerin, an employee at Ganz Landscape Architects in Zurich and lecturer at the University of Applied Sciences in Eastern Switzerland, will talk about her dissertation on the Berggarten in the context of botanical gardens.
+Johannes Kuehn, partner of the Berlin office Kuehn Malvezzi, presents two works that are characterized by their function as greenhouses in symbiotic relationships with other typologies.
+Lars Ruge, landscape architect and office manager of Vogt Landschaftsarchitekten in Zurich, will use the Masoala rainforest hall at Zurich Zoo, completed in 2003, to show how closed environments with an artificial climate provide access to other realities.
+Afterwards we would like to discuss with our guests and talk about the connections and interactions between natures and constructions.
 You are all cordially invited to participate!

 As part of the Bachelor's and Master's Studio Constructed Natures, the Chair of City and Housing will host a first colloquium on the morning of November 9.
 Van Bergen Kolpa Architects from Rotterdam will present the project Agrotopia, a research institution for urban food production with different artificial climates.
 Prof. Peter Nick, head of research on molecular cell biology at KIT, talks about the importance of botanical research and its perspectives.
 The architectural firm Comte/Meuwly from Zurich will present their work, in whose expression and function glass architectures play a significant role.
 Maurus Schifferli, landscape architect from Bern, will talk about, among other things, the recently completed bird house at Basel Zoo.
 Afterwards we would like to discuss with our guests and talk about the connections and interactions of natures and constructions.
 You are all cordially invited to participate!

-From November 10-12, we will take a joint field trip to London and the surrounding area to visit a number of historic greenhouses and gardens and contemporary architecture.
+From November 10 to 12, we will go on a joint excursion to London and the surrounding area to visit a number of historic greenhouses, gardens and contemporary architecture.
 In London we will visit the Aviary London Zoo, the Barbican Conservatory and have dinner together at the Garden Museum.
-In addition to a tour of Kew Gardens in Brighton, our excursion will focus on a visit to Petworth House and Gardens.
-We will visit different glasshouses and some landscape gardens to get a deeper understanding of this typology for the coming semester.
-We look forward to an inspiring time together in the natural spaces of London!
+In addition to a visit to Kew Gardens in Brighton, our excursion will focus on a visit to Petworth House and Gardens.
+We will visit various glasshouses and greenhouses and some landscape gardens to enable us to take a deeper look at this typology for the coming semester.
+We are looking forward to an inspiring time together in the natural spaces of London!

 In the coming semester, we will take the exhibition project for the upcoming KIT anniversary as an opportunity to look at the history and infrastructures of the botanical gardens in Karlsruhe.
 This history goes back to the 18th century and is based on aristocratic curiosity and the need for representation and enjoyment.
 Later, it finds its way into the academy, the bourgeoisie, and modern research, which is still enduring and significant at KIT today.
 Botanical gardens are heterotopic places that enable "silent journeys" to distant and imagined spaces - spaces with a different climate and exotic vegetation.
 Science and technology create the conditions for these constructed natures.
 In the draft we want to attempt to continue the genealogy of gardens and greenhouses in Karlsruhe - whether in the form of a new installation or a further construction remains open for the time being.
 The semester will be accompanied by contributions and critiques from experts.
 The integrated immersion course will serve to develop the basics, to build knowledge and to work out the contents and presentation of the exhibition.
 On the excursion to London we will have a look at some beautiful glass houses.